Actor Ezra Miller arrested again in Hawaii - NewsBreak

 Hawaii Police Assistant Chief Kenneth Quiocho told the Associated Press that Miller has been the source of police calls in Hilo 10 times since March 7.
 However, it’s not clear how long Miller has been on the island.

 Last week, a Hawaii couple dropped their petition for a temporary restraining order against Miller after a judge dismissed it on April 11.
 The couple accused Miller of bursting into their bedroom and threatening them.
-They also accused Miller of stealing some of their belongings, including a passport and wallet.Cristiano Ronaldo shares news of baby’s death: ‘You are our angel’
+They also accused Miller of stealing some of their belongings, including a passport and wallet.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter

 In addition to last month’s karaoke bar incident, Miller is scheduled to be arraigned in a traffic case that occurred in downtown Hilo.
 The Associated Press reported that Miller’s attorney requested the court hearing be moved up, citing that his client “has various time sensitive work obligations in California and/or New York,” and needs an earlier hearing “to resolve this matter.”